 It's a fun weekend, but we also hope it's something more.
 We want to stimulate the game development scene in Australia.
 We have the talent, the creativity and the resources to create a truly Australian games industry, we just need the initiative to give it a go.
 We hope that Global Game Jam Sydney continues to be a spark that helps ignite the flame.

-Check out highlights from last year's GJS 2014!
+Check out highlights from previous year's GJS 2014!

 Game Jam Sydney is brought to you by the good people of IGDA Sydney.

-GameJam Sydney is a non-profit event for which we rely upon generous sponsors, but there is a registration fee for the weekend @ $80 per participant to help cover equipment hire & catering.
+GameJam Sydney is a non-profit event for which we rely upon generous sponsors, but there is a registration fee for the weekend to cover equipment hire & catering.

 GameJam games must be created from scratch based on a TOP SECRET brief when the comp kicks off on the Friday evening.
 The event runs non-stop for 48 hours straight.
 Food & Drink will be catered and rest areas provided if you need to re-charge your batteries.

 There will be some decent computers provided at St Leonards TAFE, equipped with some game development tools.
 You are also quite welcome to bring your own devices.

 The Game Jam itself is a closed laboratory hot-house, but there'll be plenty of opportunity to follow pics, videos and interviews with the Game Jam Teams in action throughout the weekend, and you can see the final prototypes the following weekend at the presentation event.

 Intellectual Property for the games remains 100% with you - the creators.
 However source code must be uploaded to the Global Game Jam website at the end of the jam.

 I'm thinking of sponsoring the event - can I have some more info?